condlex/wpdk/README.md

 maximum profit in each use case.
-+ Project will be coded following Wordpress Coding Standards and will be optimized for: o being easy to integrate to Wordpress.com platform o easy and safely to remove from Wordpress.com, o reduce maximum operation cost and provide new service for wordpress.com with maximum profit (the project may be not accomplish this goal but it shows that I know how to do, be interested to do, be ready to learn
++ Project will be coded following Wordpress Coding Standards and will be optimized for: o being easy to integrate to Wordpress.com platform (Wordpress.com will be simulated based on my knowing about the platform and for demonstrating) o easy and safely to remove from Wordpress.com platform o reduce maximum operation cost and provide new service for wordpress.com with maximum profit (the project may be not accomplish this goal but it shows that I know how to do, be interested to do, be ready to learn